Rupert is instructed in several high profile direct access cases using his licence to conduct litigation:

 Rupert regularly contributes to client bulletins and has recently been invited to speak at the International Fraud Litigation conference organized by Lexis Nexis.
 For more information and to download the conference material by Rupert Butler, titled: 'Trial process before trial, with particular reference to the JSC BTA Bank v Ablyazov & others litigation'.

-Rupert gave a series of talks on civil fraud covering rights and remedies; commercial, insolvency and employment aspects of fraud in June/July 2014.
-Further talks are planned for Q1 2015.
+Rupert gave a series of talks on civil fraud covering rights and remedies; commercial, insolvency and employment aspects of fraud in 2014.

 Member of the Irish Bar